-An Emissions Reductions Purchase Agreement (ERPA) is currently not in place in place and at this time are merely accumulating CER's produced from landfill gas capture at Bisasar Road.
+An Emissions Reductions Purchase Agreement (ERPA) is currently not in place and is accumulating CER's produced from landfill gas capture at Bisasar Road.
 This is due to the very depressed price of CER's at present.
 To date 815,344 CER's have been issued, and sold to Nedbank.
 The plant has generated 239,638 MWh of electricity therefore saving the municipality R 95,300m.